Ujpest (Hungary), Auschwitz, Buchenwald, Magdeburg, Berga

 He was subsequently selected by the same administration in January 1945 for transport to the labor camp Berga, located near the German town Gera.
 There, also because of his young age, he was given preferential treatment and not sent to work in the quarry.
 Instead, he was assigned to the kitchen where he peeled potatoes for twelve hours each day.
 He remembers a nearby American POW camp for which the Berga kitchen did the cooking.

 Upon the liquidation of the Berga camp in early 1945 the inmates were forced to march to an unknown destination.
-The marchers were guarded by the Volkssturm, young, aged, and physically handicapped men drafted in Germany as a last resort near the end of the war.
+The marchers were guarded by the Volkssturm, young, aged, and men with physical disabilities drafted in Germany as a last resort near the end of the war.
 This allowed Molnar and an accomplice to escape twice.
 The first time they tried to find refuge in a farmhouse, but the German farmer turned them in and they were returned to the march.
 The second time, when already in Czechoslovakian territory, the Czech farmer allowed them to stay and used them as farm hands.

 After the end of the war Molnar returned to Budapest and reestablished contact with his father, who had survived the labor battalion.
 Through the efforts of an uncle who had previously emigrated to the United States, Molnar and his father came to the United States in 1947.
 Molnar attributes his survival to being a teenager in good health, being protected and supported by his elders, working in a kitchen where food was more readily available, and to a great deal of luck.

 Format: Video recording